-I could fill a museum with it, especially holsters, flashlights, knives and guns.
+I could fill a museum with it, especially the holsters, flashlights, knives and guns.
 If I don’t have it, it’s on the way or I sold it.
 Some equipment (mace, flashlights, belts & holsters) just wore out or got replaced with the newer models.
-Never had the heart to toss out the old holsters because they might come in handy someday, right?
+Never had the heart to toss out the old holsters because they might come in handy someday, Right?
 Over the years there was equipment I bonded with, like my handcuffs, badge and most importantly my gun(s).

 I never understood officers that only carried the gun they were issued for duty.
 They never bought one for off duty or under-cover work.
-Your kidding me…right?
 You’re going to do your entire career “schlopping” around a beretta 92-F or something similar while off duty?
 Yep.
 That’s exactly what they did.
 Some never even bought a holster.
 Shoved it down their pants and called it macaroni.
 Not me.
 I had something for every day and every occasion.
 As I added years to my career, these guns went to different homes and owners.
 Only the guns that I considered my best companions were still in my safe for EDC (Every Day Carry).